jentery/mdia200v6/exittickets.md

 1. Your first name and surname
 2. "MDIA200"
-3. One written response on each side of the card (there will be two prompts)
+3. One written response on each side of the card (there will be two prompts per ticket)

 ## Assessment

-Each submitted notecard is worth 10 points, and the exit ticket assignment (14 exit cards; 140 points) constitutes 10% of your final grade.
+Each submitted notecard is worth 10 points, and the ["Exit Ticket" assignment](https://jentery.github.io/mdia200v6/index.html#assignments) (14 exit cards totaling 140 points) constitutes 10% of your final grade.

 I will use the following rubric, based on [UVic's official grading system](https://www.uvic.ca/calendar/future/undergrad/index.php#/policy/S1AAgoGuV?bc=true&bcCurrent=14%20-%20Grading&bcGroup=Undergraduate%20Academic%20Regulations&bcItemType=policies), to assess each of your exit tickets.

-* 9.0, 9.5, or 10 points: You responded to both questions; your responses referred explicitly to aspects of the course material (such as handouts, lectures, slides, and class discussions) and drew my attention to a way I could improve the course material and how I teach it
+* 9.0, 9.5, or 10 points: You responded to both questions; your responses referred explicitly to aspects of the course material (such as handouts, lectures, slides, and class discussions) and attended constructively to critical issues pertinent to Media Studies that we've not (yet) addressed or discussed
 * 8.0 or 8.5 points: You responded to both questions; your responses referred explicitly to aspects of the course material (such as handouts, lectures, slides, and class discussions)
 * 7.5 points: You responded to both questions; your responses referred implicitly or vaguely to aspects of the course material
 * 7.0 points: You responded to both questions
-* 5.0, 5.5, or 6.0 points: You responded to one question; your response referred explicitly to aspects of the course material (such as handouts, lectures, slides, and class discussions) and drew my attention to a way I could improve the course material and how I teach it
+* 5.0, 5.5, or 6.0 points: You responded to one question; your response referred explicitly to aspects of the course material (such as handouts, lectures, slides, and class discussions) and attended constructively to critical issues pertinent to Media Studies that we've not (yet) addressed or discussed
 * 4.5 or 5.0 points: You responded to one question; your response referred explicitly to aspects of the course material (such as handouts, lectures, slides, and class discussions)
 * 4.0 points: You responded to one question; your response referred implicitly or vaguely to aspects of the course material
 * 3.5 points: You responded to one question